MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/pubsub/pubsub-policies.md

 ## Overview

-PubSub events are governed by a set of policies which control who is allowed to publish to and subscribe to each topic.
-You can use these policies to ensure that only authorized clients are able to receive or send each type of event.
+PubSub events are governed by a set of policies, which control who is allowed to publish to (and subscribe to) each topic.
+You can use these policies to ensure that only *authorized* clients are able to receive or send each type of event.

 Each policy specifies permissions for one set of topics (combination of event namespace, event name, and entity type), including which entities are allowed to subscribe to the specified events.